 - Special Fee:

 Course DescriptionExplores careers in the fitness and health industry.
 Covers concepts, skills, and methodology required to become a successful instructor of movement.
 Provides opportunities for practical experience and insight into the role of a fitness/health professional in health and fitness clubs and community based wellness centers, including self-promotion.
 Practical knowledge and skill in teaching psychomotor movement.
 Concepts, skills, and methodology required in becoming a successful instructor of movement.
-Prerequisite: MTH 65, WR 121, and current Fitness Technology student or instructor approval.
+Prerequisites: MTH 65, WR 121, and current Fitness Technology student or instructor approval.
 Audit available.

 Intended Outcomes for the course

 A. Research and apply data to choose a career path in the Health and Fitness industry.

 B. Use current trends to determine valid applications of motor skill movement.

 - Teach a physical activity and movement class.

 D. Use competencies and successful skill sets for self promotion in the Health and Fitness industry.